+- Take the first sachet of Picolax.
+Dissolve one sachet of Picolax in a cup of cold water (approximately 150ml).
+Stir for 2-3 minutes and then drink the solution.
+Sometimes the solution becomes warm as Picolax dissolves.
+If this happens, wait until it cools sufficiently before drinking it. - You may now have a light breakfast.
 This meal should be limited to a boiled or poached egg, a slice of white bread with a scraping of butter or margarine.
 Tea and coffee may be taken but with NO milk or cream.

-Take all normal medication, except Chlorpropamide, iron tablets and/or codeine, which should be omitted until after your scan.
+Continue to take all normal medication, except chlorpropamide, iron tablets and/or codeine which should be omitted until after your scan.

-Mid-morning
+Mid-morning:

-Drink plenty of clear fluids, including sugary drinks.
-Tea or coffee may be taken with NO milk or cream.
+- Continue to drink plenty of clear fluids, including sugary drinks. - Tea or coffee may be taken with NO milk or cream.